colinsullivan/supercollider-redux-sequencers/README.md

 For each example, there is a Node.js script and a SuperCollider script that must be run simultaneously.

 ### Basic Example
 This example plays a metronome implemented in `MetronomeSequencer.sc`.
-It is now in `testMetroExample.[js|sc]` as well.
+It is now in `testMetroExample.js` as well.

     $ npm run start_example